Find out how to surrender or dispose of unwanted firearms, other arms items or ammunition.

 If you are unsure about firearms and other arms items in your possession

-If you have inherited or found something that appears to be a firearm and are unsure what it might be or what classification it is, please contact Te Tari Pūreke or Police in the first instance.
-They can help identify the arms item and what you might need to do with it.
+If you inherit or find something that appears to be a firearm and you’re unsure what it might be or what classification it is, please contact Te Tari Pūreke or Police in the first instance.
+We can help identify the arms item and what you might need to do with it.

 Contact us: